 However, as per report from Council for Social Development, it was found that this scheme has not been very effective.
-Increase in outpatient expenditure, hospitalization and medicines have compelled insurance companies to exclude several diseases out of their policies and thus making it not affordable for BPL families.
-10 Report also has found that
+Increase in outpatient expenditure, hospitalization and medicines have compelled insurance companies to exclude several diseases out of their policies and thus making it not affordable for BPL families.10 Report also has found that most of the beneficiaries are from higher classes and not targeted beneficiaries.
+The table given below shows how Indian population has been covered by different health coverage schemes.
+The is quite evident from the table that only 1200 million people have been covered by the various government run health coverage insurance schemes.

-Table 2: Population coverage under various health Coverage Schemes in India
+Table 2 : Population coverage under various health Coverage Schemes in India